Awards

 Visiting Elective Scholarship Program

-In support of our mission to advance equity, inclusion and a learning culture, we are proud to award a qualified fourth-year medical student a Visiting Elective Scholarship Program (VESP) travel award to help ease their transition into an away rotation.
+In support of our mission to advance a dynamic learning culture, we are proud to award a qualified fourth-year medical student a Visiting Elective Scholarship Program (VESP) travel award to help ease their transition into an away rotation.
 This travel award is open to all students, with a focus on students who are the first in their family to attend college and/or students with a low socioeconomic status.
-This travel award does not consider race, color, national origin, religion, sex, disability, and/or other protected categories as part of the application process.

 About the Visiting Elective Scholarship Program